 - “I am just so in awe of you…and so proud to call you my [sister].”

 - “Well, [Grandpa], another year has gone by, and I still haven’t come across anyone wiser, kinder, more generous or better at [checkers] than you.
 You’re the best!”

 - “[Amil], you do life big and love bigger.
 Love having you as a brother and celebrating your goodness.”

 - Felicidades, [Hermano].
 Eres muy importante para mí, y por eso en tu cumpleaños deseo que recibas mucho amor y felicidad.

 Writing tip: If your card doesn’t specifically mention your family relationship with the recipient, include it in your personal message.
 You can either address the recipient by the title you use for them (Nana, Pop-Pop, Aunt Suzie, etc.), or mention the relationship (sister, cousin, etc.) somewhere in your message.

 Birthdays are happy occasions that sometimes fall during tough times due to illness, job loss, bereavement or other challenging circumstances.
-A birthday card is a great way to let the birthday person know you’re still thinking of (and celebrating) him or her even in the midst of a difficult year.
+A card is a great way to let the birthday person know you’re still thinking of (and celebrating) them even in the midst of a difficult year.

 - “I know you’ve had some real challenges this year, and it has been great to see how well you have met them.”

 - “What a year.
 You made it!
 Let’s celebrate THAT!”

 - “Life owes you some really good times.
 Hope they start right now.”